How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 - Use Google Keyword Planner to find out how often people search for something in your niche.

-- Use Google Trends to make sure your niche is in trend for a long time and possibly stay in trend for many more years.
+- Use Google Trends to make sure your niche is in trend for a long time and possibly stays in trend for many more years.

 - Find out if there are any affiliate products or programs available in your niche.
 Clickbank & Amazon are nice places to look for niche affiliate products.